giuseppeLeggero/social-feed/README.md

                     // Moderation function - if returns false, template will have class hidden
                     moderation: function(content){
                         return  (content.text) ? content.text.indexOf('fuck') == -1 : true;
-                    },
-                    //update_period: 5000,
-                    // When all the posts are collected and displayed - this function is evoked
-                    callback: function(){
-                        console.log('all posts are collected');
                     }
                 });
         });